How to make successful virtual B2B pitch meetings

 Start the meeting with a light conversation.
 Make sure to make your client feel comfortable before you ease into “business talk”.
 If you prefer not to get interrupted during your presentation, leave enough time in the end for any questions they might have.

 The pitch is only successful if they get everything they need out of it, so make sure to explain any issue they bring up.
-At the end of the day, as important it is to present your sales pitch to the best of your ability, it’s also important to build a relationship with your clients.
+At the end of the day, as important as it is to present your sales pitch to the best of your ability, it’s also important to build a relationship with your clients.

 Think about your surroundings